MRosan117/senator_trading_performance/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+In order to complete this analysis successfully, you will first need to set up the environment in which Python will be developed.
+More specifically, this analysis calls for the following:
 * Pandas
   ```sh
   pip install pandas